AI Readiness Assessment: A 5-Stage Framework for Business Leaders

 • Culture & People: Level 5

-This organization needs to focus on getting leadership aligned on AI strategy before anything else.
-The technical capabilities and enthusiasm exist, but without strategic direction, a clear ROI target, and organizational commitment (budget, leadership, structure), AI initiatives will remain scattered experiments that don’t create lasting value.
+This organization needs leadership aligned on AI strategy before anything else.
+The capabilities and enthusiasm exist, but without strategic direction, ROI targets, and organizational commitment, AI initiatives will remain scattered experiments.

 What Assessment Reveals About Next Steps

-If your strategy and value domains score low but everything else is moderate to high: You need leadership engagement and clear strategic direction.
-The organization has capability, but it’s not being directed toward meaningful business outcomes.
+• Strategy and value low, everything else moderate to high: You need leadership engagement and clear strategic direction.
+The organization has capability that is not being directed toward meaningful outcomes.

-If data scores low while technical and strategic maturity are higher: You need to address data infrastructure, quality, and accessibility before ambitious AI projects will succeed.
-This might mean data engineering investments or developing better data capture processes.
+• Data low, technical and strategic maturity higher: Address data infrastructure, quality, and accessibility before ambitious projects will succeed.

-If governance scores low while initiatives are already running: You’re creating risk.
-Slow down on new projects and establish policies, security practices, and oversight before expanding further.
+• Governance low while initiatives are running: You are creating risk.
+Slow down on new projects and establish policies before expanding.

-If culture and people score low despite strong technical capability: You’ve got a change management challenge.
-Focus on education, involvement, and helping people understand how AI benefits them before pushing more implementations.
+• Culture and people low despite strong technical capability: Focus on education and helping people understand how AI benefits them before pushing more implementations.

-The seven-domain assessment helps you avoid the trap of assuming your problem is purely technical.
-Often strategy, governance, organizational structure, or culture become the limiting factors rather than engineering capability.
+The seven-domain assessment helps you avoid assuming your problem is purely technical.
+Strategy, governance, structure, or culture often become the limiting factors rather than engineering capability.

 Moving Forward

-AI readiness assessment is an ongoing evaluation as your capabilities mature and challenges evolve.
-What limits you at stage two (data availability, knowledge gaps) is completely different from what limits you at stage four (integration complexity, scaling challenges).
+AI readiness assessment is ongoing.
+What limits you at Stage 2 (data availability, knowledge gaps) is completely different from what limits you at Stage 4 (integration complexity, scaling challenges).

 The companies succeeding with AI are the ones who accurately assess where they are, identify their limiting factors, and systematically address them.